 - Project definition phase.
 The problem, deliverables, design strategy, project plan, and value to the client are defined.
 At the end of this phase, the Project Proposal Presentation and Report spell out the work you plan to do and the value the client can expect to receive. - Interim phase.
 Data are collected, analyzed, and validated; relevant factors are understood; and the design strategy is finalized.
-At the end of this phase, the Interim Progress Presentation and Report describes the work product to date and the remaining plans for the semester. - Final phase.
+At the end of this phase, the Interim Progress Presentation and Interim Progress Report describe the work product to date and the remaining plans for the semester. - Final phase.
 The design strategy is evaluated and its value demonstrated.
-At the end of this phase, the Final Presentation and Report give a comprehensive and self-contained description of the work completed during the semester.
+At the end of this phase, the Final Presentation and Final Report provide a comprehensive and self-contained description of the work completed during the semester.

-All presentations and reports should be submitted both in hard copy and electronic form to the senior design coordinator and the faculty advisor according to the course schedule (as late submissions will be severely penalized), and should be received by the client no later than the time of the client presentation.
+All presentations and reports should be received by the client no later than the time of the client presentation.